ARP Quadra

 The ARP Quadra was a 61-key analog synthesizer produced by ARP Instruments, Inc. from 1978 to 1981.
-The machine combined pre-existing products: the Omni, Odyssey, a Solina-esque string synthesizer unit, a phaser and a divide-down organ with ADSR envelope, and a 4075 24 db low pass filter into one box.
+After the costly failure of their Centaur poly synth design and poor sales of the Avatar, they desperately needed some sort of poly synth but had neither the time or resources to develop a new product.
+The result was the Quadra, a paraphonic synth based on pre-existing products: the Omni string/organ/bass synth, a basic mono synth similar to the Solus, a phaser and a VCF, in one box.

 It has four sections.
 Bass is on the bottom two octaves, has two unison bass circuits (electric and string), with AR and a single pole low pass filter and a related AD envelope for cutoff.
 A string section is similar to the ARP Omni.
-Poly Synth, and a two voice Lead Synth similar to the Odyssey and a five way mixer with four unit outputs, a stereo pair, a line mono and an XLR out.
+Poly Synth, and a two voice Lead Synth similar to the Solus and a five way mixer with four unit outputs, a stereo pair, a line mono and an XLR out.

 There are 16 memory locations, but these do not provide storage of slider settings.
 The synthesizer's 8048-based microcontroller uses battery-backed CMOS SRAM storage to store and recall 16 sets of on/off decisions about which waveforms and modulations are turned on in each of the four sections, and lead intervals.
 Using LEDs the player is visually directed to the sliders critical to the sound selected but their settings are not updated.
 This necessary tweaking and fine tuning is the weakness of the Quadra.

 Like the Moog Polymoog keyboard, the Quadra was not a true polyphonic.
 It used divide-down circuits for the Omni-style string section, including ADSR, LFO, filter and VCAs for the Polyphonic Synth section.
 Both Polyphonic Synth and string sections share the hollow wave button which changes waveforms for both sections.